 I’ve been on a fish and seafood kick lately.
 I’ve just been craving fresh simple low fuss seafood based meals.
-With the hot weather, meat is just too heavy for me, so it’s come to either vegan veggie filled meals or anything for the sea.
+With the hot weather, meat is just too heavy for me, so it’s come to either vegan veggie filled meals or anything from the sea.

 This past weekend I got together with one of my closest friends and we had a seafood extravaganza feast at her house.
 We made my all time favorite tuna tartar, raw oysters with horseradish and steamed Alaskan king crab legs with a butter sauce.